 The best Canon lenses you should buy

-I've previously written about what lenses you should buy to build out your kit, and I only have one addition I'd make to that list today: the Canon 24-105mm f/4L (Amazon affiliate link).
+I've previously written about what lenses you should buy to build out your kit, and I only have one addition I'd make to that list today: the Canon 24-105mm f/4L (product links are Amazon affiliate links).
 Although its low-light capabilities are lacking, it's super versatile, and with the built-in image stabilization, it can be more useful than the 24-70mm f/2.8 in some cases.

-The following has been edited only slightly for context and clarity.
+The following has been edited only slightly for context and clarity and refreshed for the best Canon lenses in 2019.

 I was really surprised by the recommendations in this article.
 I'll preface my comment by saying I don't shoot photos, only video, but I shoot video exclusively on Canon DSLRs.
 I shoot with a 5D Mark III, 7D, 60D, and T2i.
 That said...